psavoy/StreamLight/README.md

 A fully indexed .pdf version of this README file is also located in the root directory for the package.

+**Package support:** Development of the **StreamLight** package has been supported by a National Science Foundation (NSF) Macrosystem Program Grant (#EF 1442439) and by the USGS Water Availability and Use Science Program.

 **<font size="+2">Outline</font>**

 1.  **Overview and getting started**